Tuition Refund Plan...

 completely withdrawn from all classes for any condition whose diagnosis is found in the DSM-V Manual.

 This means you have given written notice that because of your

-injury or sickness withdrawals you will not be able to complete the term and
+injury or sickness withdrawals you will not be able to complete the semester and

 you will not receive any academic credit.